qalita-io/.github/profile/README.md

 - **Frontend**: NextJS for a dynamic user interface. 💻

 ## 🎯 Goal:
-To provide an all-encompassing platform for managing data quality in healthcare, enhancing research, and treatment strategies.
+To provide an all-encompassing platform for managing data quality, enhancing research, and strategies.

 ## Want to know more ?